Goldfish, without any doubt, classify among the variety of fish that are kept as a pet by people for decades now.

 Gelatins bind different ingredients together and made them soft and wet.
 Goldfish become accustomed to gel food quickly as they take wet foods in the wild.
 Gel foods are easy to digest for them.

 Another benefit of providing gel foods to your Goldfish is, that they do not pollute the water if left uneaten for a long time.

 Frozen Dried Foods: Live foods like bloodworms or daphnia are a great source of protein but not easier to bring.
 Alternatively, you can provide dried, frozen foods that are readily available in bottles and cans.

 Perform Regular Water Changes

-You need to perform regular water changes as the water filtration can only help you remove a fraction of pollutants present.
+You need to perform regular water changes as the water filtration can only help you remove a fraction of the pollutants present.

 In an established Goldfish tank, the nitrogen cycle converts ammonia & nitrites into less toxic nitrates.
 But you have to eliminate nitrates from the tank at some point.

 However, complete elimination of nitrates is impossible, but you can control it in your tank by a partial water change regularly.
 Read this article to perform water changes safely.

 For refilling, use bottled water or treated water.
 Perform water changes every other week or so.

 The optimum temperature for the Goldfish is about 68°-74°F. It needs to be appropriately regulated, so the temperature remains in the given range.